st0rm47/College/README.md

 # College Lab Reports Repository

 This repository contains lab reports for various subjects as part of the college curriculum.
-The lab reports cover topics such as Data Structures and Algorithms, Computer Architecture, Numerical Methods, and Computer Graphics.
+The lab reports cover topics such as Data Structures and Algorithms, Computer Architecture, Numerical Methods, Computer Graphics, Operating Systems, Theory of Computation and Artificial Intelligence.

 ## Subjects